kelu124/echomods/include/20160814/HackingAUltrasoundProbe.md

 ## Testing the ATL probe

 The PRUDAQ was setup to capture 32M of files at 10MHz (Jumper 1 on the external position).
+The signal (the enveloppe) was clipped at 1.4V since the PRUDAQ only accepts a `[0-2V]` input.

-One can export the data with:
+One can export the data, exposed from `/dev/beaglelogic` with:

 ````
 debian@beaglebone:~$ sudo dd if=/dev/beaglelogic of=sonde3V_1.bin bs=1M count=32